 PROBLEM POSSIBLE CAUSE SOLUTION Nothing will operate The unit is not wired into a live circuit with the proper voltage.
-Contact a qualified KitchenAid service technician to wire unit into a live circuit with the proper voltage.
+Contact a qualified Whirlpool service technician to wire unit into a live circuit with the proper voltage.
 (See Installation Instructions.)
 A household fuse has blown or a circuit breaker has tripped.
 Replace household fuse or reset circuit breaker.
 The electric company has experienced a power failure.
 Check electric company for a power failure.
-The micro- wave oven will not run You are using the oven as a timer.
-Touch TIMER CANCEL to cancel the Minute Timer.
-If you are using the Tempera- ture Probe, probe is not plugged tightly into its socket.
+The microwave oven will You are using the oven as a timer.
+Touch TIMER OFF to cancel the Minute Timer. not run If you are using the Tempera- ture Probe, probe is not plugged tightly into its socket.
 Plug Temperature Probe tightly into its socket.
 The door is not firmly closed and latched.
 Firmly close and latch door.
-You did not touch START.
-Touch START.
+You did not touch START/ ENTER.
+Touch START/ENTER.
 You did not follow directions exactly.
 Check instructions for the function you are operating.
 An operation that was programmed earlier is still running.
-Touch CANCEL/OFF to cancel previous programming.
-Microwave cooking times seem too long The electric supply to your home or wall outlets is low or lower than normal.
-Your electric company can tell you if the line voltage is low.
-Your electrician or service technician can tell you if the outlet voltage is low.
-See page 7.
+Touch OFF/CANCEL to cancel previous programming.